polyglot-compiler/JLang/docs/thread-proposal.md

 Introduction
 ------------

 Java provides library support for writing multi-threaded applications, mainly through the `Thread` class, and `Object` methods for synchronization.
-This proposal details implementing threading support in PolyLLVM using the `pthread` library.
+This proposal details implementing threading support in JLang using the `pthread` library.

 Object Header
 -------------